 In the paper, we have found and discussed a possibility of simplifying the aggregation and the dating algorithm to identify peaks and troughs of the business cycle.
-However, we need to investigate samples in other periods and other countries to come to a final conclusion.
-Further, we may need to investigate other dating rules suggested in the literature (see Webb, 1991; Harding and Pagan, 2016).
+Similar findings appear in Otsu (2019).
+However, there are more to be done to reach final conclusion.
+Future research includes investigation of data in other periods and other countries, and other dating rules suggested in the literature (see Webb, 1991; Harding and Pagan, 2016).